Astha0510/apnacollege_democlass/README.md

 # apnacollege_democlass
-This is my first repository
+This is my first Git repository
+My name is Asthashree Panda.
+I'm a second year ME student